 Job: A Perfect Example of Spiritual Warfare in the Bible

-In the beginning of Job, we read that Satan came before God and confesses that he had been wandering back and forth on the earth.
+In the beginning of Job, we read that Satan came before God in the heavenly realms and confesses that he had been wandering back and forth on the earth.
 God knew very well that Satan was up to no good.

 Now there was a day when the sons of God came to present themselves before the Lord, and Satan also came among them.
 7 And the Lord said to Satan, “From where do you come?”